iechor/docs/content/engine/swarm/networking.md

 The following three network concepts are important to swarm services:

-- Overlay networks manage communications among the Docker daemons participating in the swarm.
+- Overlay networks manage communications among the iEchor daemons participating in the swarm.
 You can create overlay networks, in the same way as user-defined networks for standalone containers.
 You can attach a service to one or more existing overlay networks as well, to enable service-to-service communication.
-Overlay networks are Docker networks that use the `overlay` network driver.
+Overlay networks are iEchor networks that use the `overlay` network driver.

 - The ingress network is a special overlay network that facilitates